petervanderdoes/AVH-Amazon/readme.txt

 None

 == Changelog ==
-= 3.1.4.4 (Unreleased) =
+= Version 3.2 =
-* RFC: Widget: Instead of selecting random items, select the ones that were added last.
-(Not completely implemented, currently requires a hard coded change for this to work.)
+* RFC: Widget: Ability to disable the randomization of items in a wishlist.
+* RFC: Widget: Ability to select the sort order of the wishlist.
+Options are Last Updated, Date Added, Price (only cheapest to most expensive is allowed by Amazon),
+* RFC: Removed line break tags in the wishlist widget after the image and caption.
 * Added caching.
 Wishlists and Items are cached for 23 hours to speed up the lookup process.

-= 3.1.4.1 =
-* RFC: Removed line break tags in the wishlist widget after the image and caption.

 = Version 3.1.4 =
 * Bugfix: Invalid argument when there are no widgets on the blog.